jcordtz/a_data_platform/Fabric/README.md

 ![Fabric](../images/Slide18.JPG)

 At the top of the figure Microsoft Fabric fits very well in the **consume area** where it could be used as a “copy-cat” of the data platform itself.
-Hence you could provide similar functionality to organizations that would like to do more advanced analytics and be able to bring their own data, but still having this in a “controlled” environment.
+Hence you could provide similar functionality to departments/projects/organizations that would like to do more advanced analytics and be able to bring their own data, but still having this in a “controlled” environment.

 And to the bottom of the figure where Microsoft Fabric is the data platform itself.